 Email is the workhorse of B2B marketing.

 There are around 4 billion email accounts worldwide.
-For all of the new technologies that’ve cropped up over the past few years, email is still the core driver of business communications.
+For all of the new technologies that’ve cropped up over the past few years, email is still the core driver of B2B marketing and business communications.
 It’s not going anywhere because it works.

 In fact, Oberlo estimates that, for every $1 you spend on email marketing, you can expect a return of $42.
 That’s awesome.

 But it won’t be accurate unless you do email marketing well.